usertam/openssh/README.md

 	sudo apt install autoconf automake gcc libtool libssl-dev make unzip xsltproc zlib1g-dev

-On **Ubuntu 18.04**, you need to downgrade the version of OpenSSL.
-(Ubuntu 18.04 bundles OpenSSL 1.1.0 by default,  but OpenSSH only supports building against OpenSSL 1.0.2 at present.)

-	sudo apt install openssl1.0 libssl1.0-dev

-Warning: this removes the existing libssl 1.1 development package.

 On **Linux**, you also may need to do the following:

 - You may need to create the privilege separation directory: